Heathrow Airport’s new terminal drop-off charge explained

 How does this compare with other UK airports?

-Heathrow is the last major UK airport to introduce a drop-off charge.
-Gatwick and Manchester airports also charge £5 to drop off passengers, while Stansted is the most expensive at £7.
+Heathrow was the last major UK airport to introduce a passenger drop-off charge.
+Gatwick and Luton charge £5 to drop off passengers, while Manchester charges £5 for 5 minutes, rising to £6 for 10 minutes.
+Stansted Airport is the most expensive at £7.

 Here’s how drop-off charges break down across the top 10 most used UK airports: